Map-A-Droid/MAD-docs/common-issues/faq.md

 No. Definetly not.
 To avoid drama *and* privacy concerns the main MAD developers decided leave out this kind of information from gym data.

+### Should i use the Rocketmap or the Monocle schema?

+You can use a new, empty Database if you dont have an existing.
+Choose Rocketmap, it's currently better supported by MAD itself and by the third party tools.

 ## MAD

 ### All my stop and gym names are "unknown"